 Youth Advisory Commission

-Consistent with several other Texas communities, The Village of the Hills is creating a Youth Advisory Commission.
-This new body will be developed over the next few months and take office with the new school year next fall.
-The Board of Aldermen will work directly with interested students to design the organization and create its charter.
-Such a body will be good for the students and Village alike.
+Consistent with several other Texas communities, The Village of the Hills created a Youth Advisory Commission.
+The City Council works directly with interested students to design the organization and establish projects.
+Such a body is good for the students and Village alike.

-The Youth Advisory Commission will be made up of students in grades 9 through 12 who reside in The Village of the Hills.
-The Board of Aldermen is hopeful that such an organization will attract a broad base of students.
-There are several reasons that having a more direct connection with the community's youth will be beneficial.
+The Youth Advisory Commission is made up of students in grades 9 through 12 who reside in The Village of the Hills.
+The City Council is hopeful that such an organization will attract a broad base of students.
+There are several reasons that having a more direct connection with the community’s youth is beneficial.

 Certainly there are young people who would like to pursue opportunities in the public sector.
 In other communities, high school students have not only learned how government works, but have gone on in their adult lives to be active participants.